Skip to content

 2. Sully Wing

-Key Attractions: The Sully Wing is notable for the Venus de Milo, an ancient Greek statue symbolising beauty.
+Key Attractions: The Sully Wing is notable for the Venus de Milo, an ancient Greek statue symbolizing beauty.

-Collections: It contains Egyptian antiquities, including mummies, sarcophagi, and the Seated Scribe, along with French paintings and Roman and Greek artefacts.
+Collections: It contains Egyptian antiquities, including mummies, sarcophagi, and the Seated Scribe, along with French paintings and Roman and Greek artifacts.

 Other Highlights: The Sully Wing also includes the Medieval Louvre section, where visitors can explore the foundations of the original fortress built by Philip II.